ibrahim-radwan/synpredict/README.md

 7-labels of the target score and pairwise combinations (start with dataset name either Almanac or Oniel and end with score suffix as HSA, Loewe...etc)

 # Code implementation

+Decompress the downloaded input folder keeping the input folder in the same folder containing the code folder will make the script running smooth

 1- data preparation

-Run prepare_data script after amending the input directory 2- Data normalisation
+Run prepare_data script after amending the input directory if where  output  data.pkl file will be generated.
+Just Amend the input labels_file (line 16 to the dataset and score of interest)
+2- Data normalisation

+Run normalise_data script utlilising the data.pkl file generated from the previous stem where the output .h5 sources and target will be generated

 3- Training

+Use either Early_fusion_model.py or Intermediate_fusion_training.py for training and nominate the directory for the output model, indices and both predicted and measure scores of the validation

 # Citation
 If you used our work and found the provided data helpful please cite: